tiagomartinho/FastBike/README.md

 iOS and watchOS application to check the nearest bike and stations for the bike sharing service of the city of Trento.

+You can check the speaker deck at https://speakerdeck.com/tiagomartinho/fastbike#

 ## Requirements

 For the iOS/watchOS application: